SmartGlass Exhibit Cases – Maximum protection for light-sensitive objects

-Off OnSmallCorp is proud to offer SmartGlass for exhibit cases.
-SmartGlass consists of two layers of museum quality glass with a layer of film between.
+SmallCorp is proud to offer SPD-SmartGlass exhibit cases to safeguard the most sensitive artifacts against light damage.
+SmartGlass consists of two layers of museum-quality glass with a layer of light-controlling film in between.
 The film switches seamlessly from dark to clear with the push of a button, or when activated by a motion sensor.
-Once activated, the glazing stays clear for a predetermined amount of time (controlled by you), then darkens to its original state.
-This allows conservators and exhibit staff direct control over the amount of heat and light entering your case.
-An on-board counter will track the amount of light exposure over the course of an exhibit.
+Once activated, the glazing stays clear for a predetermined amount of time (controlled by you), then reverts to its dark state.
+An on-board counter tracks accumulated on-time or the amount of time the film has been active, allowing conservators and exhibit staff to have direct control over light exposure

 Highlights include: